Capital at risk. No FSCS protection. Instant access not guaranteed

 A SIPP gives you the autonomy to make your own investment decisions with your retirement savings.
 This is in contrast to more traditional pension schemes where you generally rely upon a third party to make the investment decisions on your behalf.
-Each SIPP will have its own scheme rules which will set out the range of investments that may be held.
+Each SIPP has its own scheme rules which set out the range of investments that may be held.

-Contributing to a pension can attract certain tax benefits.
-In addition interest and other income generated inside a pension wrapper are typically not subject to taxation, which means you are able to retain all of the interest you earn.
+Contributing to a pension can attract certain tax benefits, and interest and other income generated inside a pension wrapper are typically not subject to taxation, which means you are able to retain all of the interest you earn.
 Tax treatment will depend on your individual circumstances and may be subject to change in the future.

 People with a SIPP are granted a lot more flexibility, and can hold a wide range of investments within their pension.
 HMRC has set out guidelines for what can and can’t be included.

-In addition, individual SIPP operators will have their own policies and rules on which investments their beneficiaries can hold.
+In addition, each SIPP operator has their own policies and rules on which investments their beneficiaries can hold.

 In addition, if you or your company have a Small Self-Administered Scheme (SSAS), you can also invest those funds into RateSetter.

 SIPPs are for anyone who wants to take more control of the way they save for retirement.
-There are no restrictions on who can open a SIPP but a SIPP may require more work than a standard pension, as you’ll need to be more hands on with your investment portfolio, because as their name implies the schemes are self-invested.
+There are no restrictions on who can open a SIPP but you’ll need to be more hands on with your investment portfolio, because the schemes are self-invested.
 In this way SIPP account holders are given much more control over their financial future.

-There are a large number of SIPP operators in the UK.
-Each of these will have its own product features, investment options, and charging structures.
+There are a number of SIPP operators in the UK.
+Each has its own product features, investment options, and charging structures.
 When choosing which SIPP operator to use, investors will need to decide which one best meets their own particular requirements, and in some cases may appoint a financial adviser to help them decide.

 If you would like to invest part of your self-invested pension plan onto the RateSetter platform, it will be necessary for you to open a SIPP with a provider that has an agreement with RateSetter.